ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Observations
 Various observations of data published in the VHHA Dashboard.

+- 2021-07-24: On July 23, the VHHA stopped publishing 10 of the daily hospital metrics and the occasional hospital vaccination metric.
 - 2021-07-05: The VHHA did not update the dashboard for July 5, 2021.
 - 2021-07-01: The VHHA did not update the dashboard for July 1, 2021.
 - 2021-03-13: The VHHA corrected the 114 to 1 for the error observed yesterday.